jimburton/noughts-and-crosses-react/README.md

 creation and maintainance of a full suite of unit tests that can be run at the click of button.
-This enables us to test individual components, validate individual features and alert us to any regressions (things which have stopped working following refactoring or the addition of new code.
-Separating the business logic from the UI and creating "mock" objects to stand in for external services that we don't want to test (e.g. a database or backend service that our app uses) can be a complex process and is beyond the scope of this tutorial.
+This enables us to test individual components, validate individual features and alert us to any regressions (bugs which have appeared following refactoring or the addition of new code).

+Separating the business logic from the UI and creating "mock" objects to stand in for external services that we don't want to test (e.g. a database or backend service that our app uses) can be a subtle process and is beyond the scope of this tutorial.

 A good place to start exploring this is with [jest](https://jestjs.io/), a fully-featured Javascript testing